wrumsby/react-redux-typescript-guide/docs/markdown/_intro.md

 ### Goals
 - Complete type safety with strict null checking, without failing to `any` type
-- Minimize amount of manually writing type declarations by leveraging [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html)
+- Minimize the amount of manually writing type declarations by leveraging [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html)
-- Reduce redux boilerplate code with [simple utility functions](https://github.com/piotrwitek/react-redux-typescript) using [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) features
+- Reduce redux boilerplate code with [simple utility functions](https://github.com/piotrwitek/typesafe-actions) using [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) features

 ### Playground
 Code examples are generated from the source code in `playground` folder.
 They are tested with TypeScript compiler with the most recent version of TypeScript and relevant type definitions (like `@types/react` or `@types/react-redux`) to ensure they are still working with recent definitions.